adamsaleh11/DroneSystem/README.md

 Martin Skachkov 101150140
 Adam Saleh 101188457

-No setup specific setup required just load up the folder and run the main function.
+Setup:
+Add any csv files to the resource folder and change the path in Main.java if needed

 File Names:
 DroneSystem : Drone Subsystem Thread responsible for dealing with fires